TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Index.rst

            condition.)
 Excluded fields will not be copied when a language-copy is made.
 May have frontend implications similar to "mergeIfNotBlank".

-         - **mergeIfNotBlank** – Field will be editable but if the field value is blank the value from the default translation is used (this can be very useful for images shared from the default record).
-Requires frontend support.
-In the backend the effect is that the field content is not copied when a new "localization copy" is made.
+         - **mergeIfNotBlank** – Field will be shown and editable in the Backend but if the field value of the language overlay record is blank the value from the default translation record is used.
+This can be very useful for values shared from the default record.
+When a new localization copy is created in the backend, the field content is not copied from the default translation.

          - **noCopy** – Like mergeIfNotBlank but without the implications for the frontend; The field is just not copied.